element-hq/element-meta/docs/FTUE.md

 3. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 4. [user is logged in]
 5. [ask server if single device or additional device] Secure Messaging
-	1. If no encryption or secure backup enabled => skip this step
+	1. If no encryption or secure backup enabled => skip this step or set up secure messaging if first login
 	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
 	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
-4. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
+6. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
-5. Ask to allow notifications
+7. Ask to allow notifications
-6. Ask for consent to analytics
+8. Ask for consent to analytics
-7. Element is fully set up, user sees their 'All chats' list
+9. Element is fully set up, user sees their 'All chats' list

 **C) Register new account**